Felli/Doragon/README.md

 Working on the skin as we speak!

+How to install
+Upload to your >forums directory>addons>skins

 ### Skin Information:
  - **Name:** Doragon Skin
  - **Description:** A new outlook on esoTalk skin.